MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ## Step 1: Provision NEO hub
 The New Employee Onboarding (NEO) hub can be provisioned from the [SharePoint look book](https://lookbook.microsoft.com/).
 With the SharePoint look book, an Office 365 Tenant Administrator can start the provisioning process with a few simple clicks.
 It is fast, easy, and takes only a few minutes to start the process.
 Before starting the provisioning process, make sure you have met the prerequisites for provisioning.

 ### Prerequisites
 To successfully set up the NEO hub via the SharePoint look book, the person doing the provisioning must be a Tenant Administrator of the tenant where the NEO hub will be provisioned.

 ### Provision the NEO hub

 1. Go to the [NEO hub solution page](https://provisioning.sharepointpnp.com/details/3df8bd55-b872-4c9d-88e3-6b2f05344239).
 2. Select **Add to your tenant**.
 If you are not signed into to your tenant, the SharePoint look book will ask for your Tenant Admin credentials.
 3. From the permissions requested dialog box, select **Consent on behalf of your organization** and then select **Accept**.
-The provisioning service requires these permissions to create the tenant app catalog, install the application into the tenant app catalog and provision the site template.
+The provisioning service requires these permissions to provision the site template.
 There is no overall impact on your tenant and these permissions are explicitly used for the purpose of the solution installation.
 You must accept these permissions to proceed with the installation.
 4. Complete the fields on the provisioning information page as appropriate for your installation.
-At a minimum enter the email address where you wish to get notifications about the provisioning process and the destination URL for your site to be provisioned to.
+At a minimum enter the email address where you wish to get notifications about the provisioning process and the url prefix for your site to be provisioned to.

 > [!NOTE]
-> Make the destination URL for your site something intuitive for your team members such as "/sites/MyTraining" or "/teams/LearnMicrosoft365".
+> The provisioning of the NEO Hub will result in four separate site collections getting installed in your tenant: i) Pre-Onboarding site, ii) Corporate new hire site, iii) Engineering new hire site, and iv) Sales new hire site.
+To differentiate these four sites from each other in terms of the url’s that get assigned, you must confirm a url prefix that will get applied to each of the four sites – e.g., i) neo/preonboarding, ii) neo/corporate, iii) neo/engineering, and iv) neo/sales.
+Make the url prefix for your site something intuitive for your team members such as "/sites/MyTraining" or "/teams/LearnMicrosoft365".

 6. Select **Provision** when ready to install the NEO hub into your tenant environment.
 The provisioning process will take up to 15 minutes.
 You will be notified via email (to the notification email address you entered on the Provisioning page) when the site is ready for access.